northsack/F24_Team2_FormulaSAE/Reports/Project Proposal.md

 # Identify Relevant Literature (Patents)

-Through our research on electric vehicle powertrains, particularly insights from "Zero Motorcycles’ Advanced Electric Vehicle Powertrain Development," we learned valuable strategies for optimizing battery usage and integrating braking methods.
-These insights will help us design a powertrain for Tennessee Tech Motorsports’ first electric vehicle that matches the performance of our current internal combustion engine, with a target of 52 horsepower and 55 ft-lbs of torque, while achieving a top speed of 60 miles per hour and lasting at least an hour during the Formula SAE endurance event.
+Through research on electric vehicle powertrains, particularly insights from "Zero Motorcycles’ Advanced Electric Vehicle Powertrain Development," [2] contained valuable strategies for optimizing battery usage and integrating braking methods.
+These insights will help to design a powertrain for Tennessee Tech Motorsports’ first electric vehicle that matches the performance of TTM's current internal combustion engine, with a target of 52 horsepower and 55 ft-lbs of torque, while achieving a top speed of 60 miles per hour and lasting at least an hour during the Formula SAE endurance event.

-We also examined projects from leading teams, like the University of Wisconsin-Madison and Rochester Institute of Technology (RIT), which highlighted the importance of lightweight design and effective cooling techniques.
-This knowledge will inform our design choices while adhering to Formula SAE regulations and ensuring safety through the implementation of an Insulation Monitoring Device (IMD) and a Brake System Plausibility Device (BSPD).
+Insights from other teams competing in the Formula SAE Electric, like the University of Wisconsin-Madison and Rochester Institute of Technology (RIT) [6], which highlighted the importance of lightweight design and effective cooling techniques [5].
+This knowledge will inform design choices while adhering to Formula SAE regulations and ensuring safety through the implementation of an Insulation Monitoring Device (IMD) and a Brake System Plausibility Device (BSPD).

-To comply with Formula SAE regulations, we will maintain the system voltage below 600 V DC and ensure the accumulator is fully enclosed and removable.
-Additionally, we will implement a robust shutdown system that cuts power in the event of a fault while working on the design.
+To comply with Formula SAE regulations, system voltage shall remain below 600 V DC and ensure the accumulator is fully enclosed and removable.
+Additionally, a robust shutdown system that cuts power in the event of a fault while working on the design will be implemented.

 # Set Goals and Measurements